2024 St. Louis Cardinals season: June

-After dropping the final two games and the series to the Marlins on June 18–19, also dropping the team again below .500 (36–37, .493), the team traveled to Birmingham, Alabama, beating the San Francisco Giants, 6–5, in a nationally televised game on Fox, that again evened the Cardinals' record to .500 at 37-37.
+After dropping the final two games and the series to the Marlins on June 18–19, also dropping the team again below .500 (36–37, .493), the team traveled to Birmingham, Alabama, beating the San Francisco Giants, 6–5, in a nationally televised game on Fox, that again evened the Cardinals' record to .500 at 37–37.
 What was supposed to be a celebration of Willie Mays and his 22 years (1951–1952, 1954–1973), all but the last year (1973 NY Mets with the NY / San Francisco Giants), with his play in Birmingham starting his baseball career; with his home field at Rickwood as a 17-year-old, in the Negro league in 1948.
 The celebration and the June 20 game there between the Cardinals and the San Francisco Giants, instead turned into a memorial for him as one of the all-time best in baseball, as he died only two days before the game—on Tuesday, June 18, at the age of 93, at his home in Palo Alto, California from heart failure.
 The day before on Monday June 17, he released a statement saying he couldn't make it to the game in person, "Birmingham, I wish I could be with you all today.
-This is where I’m from" but happy that baseball recognized his start there as a member of the Black Barons.
+This is where I'm from" but happy that baseball recognized his start there as a member of the Black Barons.
 Reverend Bill Greason, who played with Willie Mays on the 1948 Black Barons squad that won the Negro American League pennant, threw out the first pitch.
-Greason, 99 (b.
-Sep.
-3, 1924), played (age 23) with Mays on that 1948 team, was the first black player (RH-starting pitcher), on a Cardinals' team in (1954).
+Greason, 99 (born September 3, 1924), played (age 23) with Mays on that 1948 team, was the first black player (RH-starting pitcher), on a Cardinals' team in (1954).
 Greason is the oldest living Negro league player.
 Greason took on the role as a mentor to the teen-age Mays, and fondly remembered the person he knew well before the rest of the world would come to know him as the "Say Hey Kid."
 Mays was born in Westfield, Alabama, some miles northeast of Birmingham, but also located in Jefferson County.
 His shocking death on June 18, saddened all of baseball.

 Columnist Ben Frederickson posted a wonderful feeling he had of Stan Musial and Willie Mays seeing the game and talking to each other, "I imagined Musial and Mays watching their beloved teams together instead."
-They admired and respected each other during their playing careers that overlapped between 1951 through 1963, when the “Pride of N.L,” that was the phrase used on the 1963 Topps baseball card that featured both first-ballot Hall of Famers gripping the same bat.
+They admired and respected each other during their playing careers that overlapped between 1951 through 1963, when the "Pride of N.L," that was the phrase used on the 1963 Topps baseball card that featured both first-ballot Hall of Famers gripping the same bat.
 He discussed and showed the comparisons of their baseball statistics, and "what is remarkable, though, is just how much they had in common."
 He concluded with this observation: "Mays and Musial, both universally respected for their grace and class along with their games, are believed to rank first and second all time in number of games played without a single ejection.